lbtz13321/VocTrainer/README.md

 # VocTrainer

 A vocabulary trainer web app built with Blazor Server and PostgreSQL.
-Add, manage and quiz yourself on German-English vocabulary.
+Database running on my RaspberryPi 4

 ## Features

-- Browse and search your vocabulary list with date filtering
+- List all the vocabulary from the database and filter it by date
-- Interactive quiz mode (German &rarr; English and English &rarr; German)
+- Quiz mode (German &rarr; English and English &rarr; German)
-- PIN-protected management area for adding, editing and deleting entries
+- Database management tab for adding, editing and deleting words from the database (PIN protected)
-- Dark theme UI
-- Docker support

 ## Tech Stack